 The fine was imposed by Justice of the Peace Brian Mackey.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Canadian Bank Note Company, Ltd., was found guilty of violating section 33 of the Industrial regulation 851 which states,
+Canadian Bank Note Company, Ltd., was found guilty of a contravention of section 33 of the ‘Industrial’ regulation 851/90 which states,

 The JHSC should have reviewed the machine and attempted to consider the chance for this possible accident to have happened.
 The better trained, and the better one knows the ACT and the appropriate regulations, the safer the workplace will be.
 Now, I am not saying that any blame should be aimed at the JHSC.
 Their job is to assist the employer with health and safety issues in the company and make recommendations for possible corrective action.
 At the end of the day, the employer is responsible for all safety in the workplace and the employer MUST adhere to all aspects and sections of the ACT and its regulations or face the consequences.

 Remember — In Ontario, “ALL Accidents are Preventable”